 3. Investing tax-smart

 Understanding how investments affect overall tax liability is an important part of building a portfolio.
-Here are a few tax-advantaged accounts our advisors noted:
+Here are a few tax-advantaged accounts Brandon noted:

-Tax-loss harvesting — selling investments at a loss to offset capital gains — is another investment strategy Brandon and Dimitri might use to reduce their tax bills.
-With regard to taxes, they stress the value of consulting with a tax professional or a financial advisor that offers tax planning services.
+Tax-loss harvesting — selling investments at a loss to offset capital gains — is another investment strategy Brandon might use to reduce his tax bill.
+With regard to taxes, he stresses the value of consulting with a tax professional or a financial advisor that offers tax planning services.

 4. Automating investments

-Wherever possible, the advisors set up recurring contributions to their retirement or automated accounts to keep their investing consistent.
+Wherever possible, Brandon sets up recurring contributions to his retirement or automated accounts to keep his investing consistent.
 This can be particularly helpful in avoiding the temptation of trying to time the market during market swings and can reduce the likelihood of choosing investments based on emotions.

 If someone isn't quite ready for a dedicated financial advisor, an Ally Invest Robo Portfolio is an alternative that might help them automatically manage a diversified portfolio based on their financial goals and risk tolerance, and rebalance their investments as needed.